 Along with his wife and eight other individuals, Mr. Foster ran Atlas Private Security, a business interest that provided security guards and polygraph services to local area companies.
 The business was apparently successful enough that Mr. Foster and his cohort began to take liberties with state and federal regulations involving workers’ compensation and payment of state and federal taxes.
 The criminal tax investigation into the business found

 Mr. Foster funneled $8.9 million dollars in payroll away from the business to create a payroll tax liability of $578,716.56.

 Just some of the felony charges with which Mr. Foster and his associates are charged include:

 While these are all fairly routine white-collar tax crimes, the breadth of the charges is significant.
 Overall, the company laundered over $18 million and also threatened with deportation one employee who was investigating her options for workers’ compensation benefits.

-Scheduled to be arraigned in November of this year, Mr. Foster and others involved face prison time if convicted on more than 40 felony charges.
-This troubled scenario underscores an urgent message for business owners who may currently be engaged in questionable payroll tax practices, or even those with offshore tax investments on which an FBAR report may not have been filed for several years.
+Scheduled to be arraigned in November of 2020, Mr. Foster and others involved face prison time if convicted on more than 40 felony charges.
+This troubling scenario underscores an urgent message for business owners who may currently be engaged in questionable payroll tax practices or even those with offshore tax investments on which an FBAR report may not have been filed for several years.